-So far we have not been explicit about the types of communication but information related to the built environment can be characterised by three general methods: non-digital, digital, and digital networked.
-Nondigital is by far the most common method of communication and it includes the traditional two-dimensional paper plan and the physical scale model.
+So far we have not been explicit about the types of communication but information related to the built environment can be characterised as being through three forms of media and method: non-digital, digital, and digital-networked.
+Non-digital is by far the most common method of communication and it includes the traditional two-dimensional paper plan and the physical scale model.
 Each of these methods aims to communicate information and allow varying levels of feedback.
 The amount of communication and feedback achieved directly influences the level of public participation and thus the level of involvement that the citizen has in the planning process.
 Using Arnstein's (1969) classification, at the lowest level the amount of communication can be viewed as being merely manipulative.
 At the second level, there is therapy consultation.
-Information is merely distributed to achieve public support as a means of public relations.
-Arnstein defined 8 stages leading towards full citizen control of the planning process which we illustrate in Figure 3.1.